 Research: Protein Phosphorylation and Ser/Thr Phosphatases in Cell Signaling

-OVERVIEW: Our goal is to discover how intracellular signaling pathways regulate cell proliferation, and survival/apoptosis in cancer.
+OVERVIEW: Our goal is to discover molecular mechanisms of intracellular signaling that regulate cell proliferation, and survival/apoptosis, especially in cancer cells.
 Knowledge of these signaling events, and the enzymes involved, provides the basis for understanding normal physiology as well as the diagnosis, therapeutic treatment and even prevention of human diseases.
-We primarily use cultured human cells and bacteria to combine functional genomics, biochemistry and cell biology.
-It is typical for students and fellows to learn and use the full array of molecular and cellular techniques while studying these signaling networks. (e.g. PCR, cloning, mutagenesis, protein expression and purification, tissue culture, transfections, enzyme assays, immunoprecipitations, immunoblotting, microscopy, etc).
+We primarily use cultured human cells to pursue functional genomics, with techniques of biochemistry and cell and molecular biology.
+It is typical for students and fellows to learn and use the full array of techniques while studying these signaling networks. (e.g. PCR, cloning, mutagenesis, protein expression and purification, tissue culture, transfections, enzyme assays, immunoprecipitations, immunoblotting, microscopy, etc).

 Our focus is on protein phosphorylation that controls essentially every process in human cells.
 Phosphorylation on Ser/Thr residues accounts for >95% of cellular phosphoproteins, the other 5% is Tyr phosphorylation.
-There are about 500 protein kinases in the human genome, all in one superfamily with conserved 3D enzyme structure and common mechanism of action (blue, see Figure).
-On the other hand, protein dephosphorylation is catalyzed by different families of protein phosphatases: PTPs (yellow), PPPs (orange), PPMs (green) and HADPs (purple) that have different structures, different active sites and different catalytic mechanisms (Brautigan, 2012 FEBSJ).
+There are about 500 protein kinases in the human genome, all in one superfamily with conserved 3D enzyme structure and common mechanism of action (blue, see Figure below).
+On the other hand, protein dephosphorylation is catalyzed by multiple families of protein phosphatases each quite different from one another: PTPs (yellow), PPPs (magenta), PPMs (green) and HADPs (purple) that have different structures, different active sites and different catalytic mechanisms (Brautigan, 2012 FEBS Journal).

-The PPP phosphatases have bimetallic actives sites with Fe and Zn (or Mn) and are related in sequence, structure and mechanism to the purple acid phosphatases.
+The PPP phosphatases have bimetallic actives sites with Fe and Zn (or Mn) and are related in sequence, structure and mechanism.
 Genomics has shown that the PPP enzymes are extraordinarily conserved in all eukaryotes (e.g. mammals, Xenopus, Drosophila, C. elegans, S. pombe, S. cerevisiae).
 Humans and yeast have about the same total number of PPP genes, in separate functional classes (i.e. PP1, PP2A, PP4, PP6).
-These classes of PPP are all sensitive to inhibition by nanomolar concentrations of toxins such as calyculin A, okadaic acid, microcystin and cantharidin, produced by marine dinoflagellates, or blue-green algae, or insects.
+These classes of PPP are all sensitive to inhibition by nanomolar concentrations of toxins produced by marine dinoflagellates, or blue-green algae, or insects, such as calyculin A, okadaic acid, microcystin and cantharidin.
 We use these toxins as experimental tools.
 Individual human PPP proteins can substitute in place of their yeast homologues, but not PPP of other functional classes, showing that individual PPP are functionally equivalent across evolution, but each class has distinctive biological actions.
 The conservation across species allows us to use the results from genetic experiments in various model organisms to guide our study the human versions of PPPs.

 Protein Phosphatase-6 in Cell Cycle, DNA damage